Druhin13/NA-docs/Text Styles/readme.md

 ## Introduction

 To avoid confusion and maintain consistency, it is essential to standardize how we name and use heading tags and text styles.
 Heading tags in HTML range from `h1` to `h6`.
 Occasionally, designers may name text styles as `h7` or `h8`, which do not exist in HTML.
 This can lead to confusion for developers.
-By adhering to the guidelines outlined here, we can ensure a seamless collaboration between design and development teams.
+By adhering to the guidelines outlined here, we can ensure seamless collaboration between design and development teams.

 <br>